-Sometimes while browsing on a network managed by your Circle device, you might encounter a big scary security message.
+Sometimes while browsing on a network managed by your Circle device or on a device with the Circle VPN, you might encounter a big scary security message.
 Depending on the browser you use, it might give you one of the following errors:

 - "Can't establish a secure connection..."

 You may see a very specific error code displayed right there in your browser, such as:

 Finally, you may see an alert from your computer or browser asking you to trust a certificate from Circle or warning about a local certificate with a common name like Circle002 from Circle Media Inc.